MON-FRI: 9:00 AM – 6:00 PM

 Pattern Density

 Less dense patterns are easier to manage.
-They introduce variation without dominating the space.
+They introduce variation and texture without pulling focus away from the rest of the room.

 Scale

-However, scale alone is not enough.
-Lighting determines whether the pattern feels integrated or exaggerated.
+Scale alone, however, is not enough.
+Lighting determines whether a correctly scaled pattern feels integrated or exaggerated once it is on the wall.

 Visual Weight